Ze0ro99/PlMetaConnect/CONTRIBUTING.md

 # Contributing to PiMetaConnect

-We’re excited to welcome contributions from developers, designers, and the Pi Network community!
+Thank you for your interest in contributing to PiMetaConnect!
+We welcome developers, designers, and community members.

 ## How to Contribute

-- **Bug Reports & Feature Requests**: Use GitHub Issues and select the relevant template.
+- **Bug Reports & Feature Requests:** Use GitHub Issues and select the relevant template.
-- **Pull Requests**: Fork the repo, create a feature branch, and submit PRs with clear descriptions.
+- **Pull Requests:** Fork the repo, create a feature branch, and submit clear PRs.
-- **Discussions**: Share ideas or ask for help in our [GitHub Discussions](https://github.com/Ze0ro99/PiMetaConnect/discussions).
+- **Discussions:** Share ideas or ask for help in [GitHub Discussions](https://github.com/Ze0ro99/PiMetaConnect/discussions).

-## Coding Guidelines
+## Guidelines

 - Use descriptive commit messages.
 - Follow the existing code style and structure.